 Remember my zone concept from the “How to Decorate for Fall” post?
 Since I am new to Team Halloween, I focused on only one zone this year to keep costs low.
 I plan to add the fireplace next year!

-You know my love for balloons run deep, so I had to add a set of these “BOO” balloons to my display.
+You know my love for balloons runs deep, so I had to add a set of these “BOO” balloons to my display.
 I used tiny hooks from Dollar Tree to hook my twine to the mirror.
 The hooks are small enough to leave for future decor too… like a Christmas garland 🙂

 Seeing these Bats all over my Instagram and Pinterest is the reason why I decorated this year!
 Be sure to fold the wings twice in opposite directions to create a more 3D look.
-Use removable adhesive to adhere the bats to the wall so you can rearrange if needed.
+Use removable adhesive to adhere the bats to the wall so you can rearrange them if needed.
 I cranked them out with my Cricut, but with its symmetrical shape, you should be able to make your own bat stencil by folding a piece of black paper in half.

 Good ol’ Dollar Tree find!
 I love the texture they add to my mirror without distracting your eyes from the superstars: the balloons and bats of course!
 The webs act as great space fillers!